koyenadey/FileUploader/README.md

 I am using the TransferUtility class to upload the files.

-> Note:Added `DisableDefaultChecksumValidation = true ` in TransUtilityRequest object to overcome the incorrect checksum validation issue with latest localstack image.
+> Note:Added `DisableDefaultChecksumValidation = true ` in TransferUtilityRequest object to overcome the incorrect checksum validation issue with latest localstack image.

 ##### WHY